Respiratory symptoms got you breathless? Try our canine respiratory PCR panel -- we test for 6 canine respiratory pathogens from 1 nasal swab.

 • Shorten the time required to confirm a clinical diagnosis of Yersinia pseudotuberculosis

-• Ensure that animal facilities are free of Yersinia pseudotuberculosis
+• Help ensure that animal facilities are free of Yersinia pseudotuberculosis

 • Early prevention of spread of Yersinia pseudotuberculosis among a facility